- Anti Bullying Policy

 Record to be made by an adult receiving a disclosure of abuse (when a child talks about abuse)

-2.2 The record should ideally be on a standard ‘concerns’ form (LA model available from the
+2 The record should ideally be on a standard ‘concerns’ form and should include:

 - The child’s name, gender and date of birth

 - Date and time of the conversation

 - What was the context and who was present during the disclosure?